-SYNTAX show delivery NONE restrictions Command Qualifiers None.
-Defaults None.
+SYNTAX show delivery NONE

+Command QualifiersNone.

+Defaults

+None.

 Must be root in order to show a delivery method for a user other than oneself, or to show the default delivery method, or to show the delivery method selected by each user.

-PARAMETERS None.
-DESCRIPTION This utility is used to s database.
-A user may only sh how a delivery method in the PMDF user profile now their own selected delivery method.
-EXAMPLES show method
+This utility is used to show a delivery method in the PMDF user profile database.
+A user may only show their own selected delivery method.